brettz9/jtlt/docs/TO-DO.md

 ## To-dos

-1. Document and add test cases to cover current features!
-(Could adapt an XSLT/XQuery test suite)
+1. Testing: Could adapt an XSLT/XQuery test suite

+1. Document

     1. Implement and demo equivalent to applying and calling templates, and root template